michaeltelford/wgit/README.md

 ### Setting Up MongoDB

 Follow the steps below to configure MongoDB for use with Wgit.
 This is only needed if you want to read/write database records.
+The use of a database is entirely optional when using Wgit.

 1) Create collections for: `documents` and `urls`.
 2) Add a unique index for the `url` field in **both** collections.
 3) Enable `textSearchEnabled` in MongoDB's configuration.
-4) Create a text search index for the `documents` collection using:
+4) Create a *text search index* for the `documents` collection using:
 ```json
 {
 	"text": "text",